HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

 5. If you modified the permissions on the PortalServer home directory tree to install the cumulative fix as non-root, restore the original permissions.

-6. If you have set up a remote search server or document conversion server for use with HCL Portal 8.5, then whenever you apply a cumulative fix to the portal server, you should also apply the corresponding cumulative fix to the remote server.
-Refer to the [HCL Portal 8.5 Combined cumulative fix instructions: Remote search](ccf_95_remote_search.md) for the details of applying a cumulative fix to the remote server.
+6. If you have set up a remote search server or document conversion server for use with HCL DX 8.5, then whenever you apply a cumulative fix to the portal server, you should also apply the corresponding cumulative fix to the remote server.
+Refer to the [Cumulative fix instructions: Remote search](ccf_95_remote_search.md) for the details of applying a cumulative fix to the remote server.

 7. Clear the browser cache.

-8. Go to [HCL Software Support](https://support.hcltechsw.com/csm) page for Recommended Updates for HCL Portal and HCL Web Content Manager Version 8.5 to review and apply any recommended Fixes.
+8. Go to [HCL Software Support](https://support.hcltechsw.com/csm) page for Recommended Updates for HCL DX and HCL Web Content Manager Version 8.5 to review and apply any recommended Fixes.

 9. Prior to CF07, it was recommended to set the DB2 database configuration parameter `"dft_queryopt"` to a value of 2 as this was tested to provide the best balance of query optimization time and query execution time for the SQL produced by the JCR.
 For CF07 or later, this recommendation has been changed to use a value of 5 in conjunction with the testing and changes made to the JCR and JCR schema.
 This setting is NOT updated automatically within your JCR Database Domain configuration as part of the CF07 (or later) upgrade.
 This can be done manually by customers by executing the following SQL against the JCR Domain Database: